 Is Now a Good Time to Invest in Rhodium?

 Now could be an incredible time to start investing in rhodium with enough knowledge and luck.
 Factors like a rising automotive market in developing countries or troubles with rhodium mines could be used to help forecast the future price of the metal and make a profitable trade.
-However, many potentially confounding variables could prove your thesis wrong and lose you money.
+However, many potentially confounding variables could prove your thesis wrong and cost you money.
 One of the other precious metals may be a better investment for you.

 Frequently Asked Questions

-Is rhodium worth more than gold?
+Is rhodium expensive than gold?

-Is rhodium a better investment than gold?
+Is rhodium better than silver?

 About Henry Stater